rosmed/rosmed.github.io/ismr2024/ros-setup.md

 - SlicerIGT
 - SlicerOpenIGTLink (Optional)

-In the following sections, we build those Extensions and make install packages so that they can be installed with a command.
-Alternatively, they [can be installed in 3D Slicer from the application setting](https://slicer.readthedocs.io/en/latest/developer_guide/extensions.html).
+In the following sections, we build those Extensions and make install packages so that they can be installed from Slicer Extensions.
+Alternatively, Extensions [can be installed in 3D Slicer from the application setting without creating the packages](https://slicer.readthedocs.io/en/latest/developer_guide/extensions.html).

-### SlicerIGSIO
+### Building SlicerIGSIO

 IGISO is a library to provide high-level communication layer for image-guided therapy (IGT) applications, and required for [the SlicerIGT Extension](https://www.slicerigt.org).
 Run the following commands to build